-Here we learn the basic working principle of rectifier diodes such as a 1N4007 or a 1N5408, and also learn how to connect 4 of these together to build a bridge rectifier circuit quickly.
+Here we learn the basic working principle of rectifier diodes such as a 1N4007 or a 1N5408, and also learn how to connect 1N4007 diodes to build a bridge rectifier circuit quickly.

 Diodes are one of the important electronic components used for rectifying an AC into DC.
 Diodes have the property of allowing DC through a specified direction and rectifying AC across its pin outs.
 Let’s learn the components more elaborately.

 Diodes are tiny electronic components which are normally recognized by their cylindrical black colored body having a white band at the edge of their body.

 They have two pin across the two ends of their body.

 The pins also called leads are assigned with appropriate polarities termed as the cathode and the anode.

 The terminal coming out from the banded side is the cathode while the opposite termination is the anode.

 The black colored diodes are normally rated at higher amps while the smaller ones which are red in color are much lower with their power rating.

 The power rating suggests how much current can be passed across the device without heating up the part to damaging levels.

 Diodes have one important function which becomes their sole property.
 When an alternating current is applied across the anode and the ground of a diode, the output across the cathode and the ground is a direct current, meaning the diode is able to convert an AC to DC through a process called rectification.